ADA Internship & Practicum Accommodations – On-Demand Training

 Remaining ADA compliant is becoming more challenging for both the institution and internship and practicum locations as applied learning becomes a core part of most curriculum.
 Sites must understand and comply with federal ADA rules and regulations.
 Additionally, internship and practicum coordinators and students need to understand their individual responsibilities when it comes to requesting and complying with ADA accommodations.

-Join us on June 25, 2025, as our expert presenters will examine barriers that students with disabilities face and strategies to overcome them, outline legal frameworks and rights, and provide best practices for successful compliance for institutions, partners, and students.
+Our expert presenters will examine barriers that students with disabilities face and strategies to overcome them, outline legal frameworks and rights, and provide best practices for successful compliance for institutions, partners, and students.
 You will review real case studies and hear how students with disabilities are able to overcome common misconceptions and eliminate assumptions of their abilities to succeed academically and professionally.

 Create an environment that empowers and supports students with disabilities to navigate their academic and career goals and have successful internship and practicum experiences.